dmytro-rybak/kube-deployments/README.md

 - **Docker**: Required for building and running container images.
 Follow the installation instructions for your platform:
   - [Docker installation guide](https://docs.docker.com/get-docker/)

-- **Kind** (Kubernetes in Docker): Used to create local Kubernetes clusters using Docker.
-Install Kind by following the official documentation:
+- **KinD** (Kubernetes in Docker): Used to create local Kubernetes clusters using Docker.
+Install KinD by following the official documentation:
   - [Kind installation guide](https://kind.sigs.k8s.io/docs/user/quick-start/)

 - **kubectl**: The command-line tool for interacting with your Kubernetes cluster.
 Install it using the official Kubernetes documentation: